JAMSUPREME/tf-multi-account/README.md

 ## Benefits

-**NOTE:** I'm recanting this idea - we should only need the lower environment to be aware of the higher environment.
-We can publish to an SNS topic after the e2e tests have passed and that will kickoff any applicable promotion.
+**NOTE:** I'm recanting this idea - the coupling will be fairly minimal, and less problematic than coupling to a limited-use infrastructure account.

 For this setup, I imagine the benefits to be:
 - IAM should be simpler than the alternative.
 Example: